Aman-3016/Assignment/linux/day1/solution.md

 # TASK1 Install and configure apache/httpd

-    -sudo apt-get install apache2                                  // to install the apach
+    -sudo apt-get install apache2                                  // to install the apache
-    -whereis apache2
+    -whereis apache2                                               // to see which files got configured while installing apache

  ![](media/apache_install.png)